 BND functions mainly as a “banker’s bank” — meaning that most of its lending is done in partnership with local banks and credit unions.
 About half of the bank’s $3.9 billion loan portfolio consists of business and agricultural loans that are originated by a local financial institution and funded in part by BND.
 By participating in these loans, BND expands the lending capacity of North Dakota’s community banks, giving them added strength in competing against big out-of-state banks.

-In Santa Fe, New Mexico, Nichoe Lichen of the Brass Tacks Team (“public banking facts that stick”) wrote a great op-ed at the end of 2016.
+As of late April 2017, the Santa Fe, New Mexico City Council unanimously approved a task force which will permit the City Council to “make an informed decision about submitting an application for a New Mexico Bank Charter for a Public Bank of Santa Fe.”
 Santa Fe has done an extensive study of how a public bank could work, including a five-year model.
 According to Ms. Lichen, the state of the State of New Mexico is also taking public banking seriously.

 Portland, Oregon is organizing.
 As they say, “join the Public Banking Movement that is sweeping the United States.”

 In Minneapolis, the Wells Fargo scandal is pushing lawmakers to examine public banking.